Why is this important?

 You can use this information to complain about NHS services which have been delivered in Wales or which have been commissioned by an NHS institution within Wales but delivered outside Wales.
 For example, if a patient is sent by a Welsh Local Health Board for treatment to an NHS hospital in England this procedure could still be used.

-These arrangements will apply If your complaint is about services provided by, or on behalf of, a Local Health Board or an National Health Service Trust in Wales.
+These arrangements will apply if your complaint is about services provided by, or on behalf of, a Local Health Board or a National Health Service Trust in Wales.

-There are changes to the complaints procedure from 1 April 2011.
-You can get advice about what the changes will mean from your Community Health Council.
+You can get advice about the complaints procedure from your Community Health Council.